bit-broker/website/content/en/docs/getting-started/install-k8s.md

 If everything worked as expected, the BitBroker API servers will be up-and-running on `localhost` waiting for calls.
 You can test this by using the sample call below:

 {{% alert color="primary" %}}
-Paste in your bootstrap coordinator token into the box below, in order to update the sample call:<br/><br/>_Your Bootstrap Coordinator Token_<br/><input class="code-replace" data-item="your-token-goes-here" type="text" size="64" placeholder="paste token here">
+Paste in your bootstrap coordinator token into the box below, in order to update the sample call:<br/><br/>_Your Bootstrap Coordinator Token_<br/><input class="code-replace" data-item="your-token-goes-here" data-name="token" type="text" size="64" placeholder="paste token here">
 {{% /alert %}}

 ```shell